 Sprinkler systems offer an effective method for watering, if used properly.
 The goal of any irrigation system is to supplement rainfall.
-You can achieve your landscaping goals while conserving water by using spray irrigation or drip irrigation.
-You may use permanent installations or temporary (hose-end) irrigation systems.
-If you design and install your own permanent landscape irrigation system, it must meet required state and local design standards and requirements.
-To review the irrigation rules for
+You can achieve your landscaping goals while conserving own permanent landscape irrigation system, it must meet required state and local design standards and requirements.
+To review the irrigation rules for Texas, please visit